Sample Chapters from

 Fifteen years and the wound was still raw.
 Jonas felt very small, standing before the two riders.
 Like the seven year old he’d been when his parents were murdered.

 “We’ve let Llew closer to you than any Aenuk should get.
 I think it’s time we start behavin’ like we remember what she is, and what she can do.
-That … girl has the power to kill you with a touch.
+That… girl has the power to kill you with a touch.
 She could syphon your life from you faster’n you can draw breath, let alone a knife.
-And, yes, I’m talkin’ about you, not anyone.
+And, yes, I’m talkin’ about you, not just anyone.
 You.”

 But she’d saved his life.
 The only reason they hadn’t told Aris was because it would mean telling him Llew already carried his child.
 They hadn’t had time to come to grips with it themselves, let alone deal with what Aris would have to say.